Puma abandons sailing for running as profit sinks

 The company also cut its dividend for 2012 to 0.5 euros from 2 euros last time.

-Puma's shares, which have lost 5 percent of their value over the last year, were up 1.2 percent at 234.4 euros by 1424 GMT.
+Puma's shares, which have lost 5 percent of their value over the last year, were up 1.2 percent at 234.4 euros by 9:24 a.m.
+ET.
 "Investors are hoping that Puma can get back to reaching new heights after the restructuring," said one trader.

 DROPPING THE OCEAN RACING